-The Earth and Planetary Sciences faculty enthusiastically supports independent study, senior theses, and the internship program as a way of involving motivated undergraduates directly in research and job-related experiences.
+The Earth and Planetary Sciences faculty enthusiastically supports independent study and senior theses as a way of involving motivated undergraduates directly in research.
 These opportunities provide a chance to apply classroom learning to the real world, and help students experience the fascination of creative research or gain experience with job situations.
-These experiences are invaluable in helping students choose the direction their careers will take, and in providing them experience to carry on to either the job market or to graduate school.
+Participating in undergraduate research is invaluable in helping students choose the direction their careers will take, and in providing them experience to carry on to either the job market or to graduate school.

 Research Opportunities.
 Earth and Planetary Sciences sponsors a variable-unit individual study course, which is used for individual research projects.
 This course is for students who wish to undertake some individual library or other research project that is of lesser scope than a senior thesis project, or to pursue a particular interest in depth that might not be available in any particular course.
 Availability of this course encourages intellectual curiosity by providing students academic credit for independent inquiry.
 The course is variable unit, but commonly requires library, field, or laboratory research leading to the writing of a substantial paper.